Cauliflower and Chickpea Tacos

-These tacos store very well.
+- Cauliflower and chickpea tacos store very well.
 Making them in advance and storing them in the fridge for later consumption will not hinder or alter the flavors at all.
 If you work and need a healthy lunch option, this is the perfect recipe for you.
+Repurpose leftovers into a cauliflower and chickpea salad.

-- Spices: We need a combination of chili powder, ground cumin, smoked paprika, garlic powder, onion powder, and salt to give us a perfectly seasoned and spiced filling for our tacos.
+- Spices: We need a combination of chili powder, ground cumin, smoked paprika, garlic powder, onion powder, and salt to give us a perfectly seasoned and spiced filling for our chickpea cauliflower tacos.

 - Tortillas: Use your favorite small tortillas, like corn or flour for serving.

-- Cilantro: Adding some fresh cilantro to the tacos will increase the flavor and spice.
+- Cilantro: Adding some fresh cilantro will increase the flavor and spice.
+It’s also used in the cilantro lime crema recipe.

 - Greek yogurt: We want to use plain flavored Greek yogurt for the base of our sauce.
-This will make it tangy, thick, and creamy.
+This will make it tangy, thick, and creamy, without adding additional flavorings.

 - Lime juice: Adding in some lime juice will make our sauce fresh tasting and help to pull together the other flavors into one perfect sauce.

-- Jalapeno: We want a little (or a lot) of spice added to the sauce and the best way to do that is with jalapenos.
-Add in the membranes and seeds for a spicier mix or remove them for a less spicy option.
-You can also omit the jalapeno if desired.
+- Jalapeño: Add in the membranes and seeds for a spicier mix or remove them for a less spicy option.
+You can also omit the jalapeño if desired.

-- Start by making the spicy lime crema.
-Place the greek yogurt, lime juice, salt, and jalapeno in a blender and puree until smooth.
+- Make the cilantro lime crema.
+Place the greek yogurt, lime juice, salt, and jalapeño in a blender and puree until smooth.
 Stir in the chopped cilantro and then cover the mix and keep stored in the fridge until ready to use.

-- Whisk together the spices in a small bowl.
+- Combine spices.
+Whisk the spices together in a small bowl.

-Make sure the chickpeas have been drained and rinsed and then dried!
+Make sure the chickpeas have been drained, rinsed and then dried!
 This will help the olive oil and spices stick more readily.

 While the taco filling is vegan-friendly the sauce is not.
-We request the use of Greek yogurt so you would need to make sure to use a vegan-friendly alternative or omit it and add some of the other toppings suggested in the recipe card below.
+We use Greek yogurt, so you would need to make sure to use a vegan-friendly alternative or omit it and add some of the other toppings suggested in the recipe card below.

 More Cauliflower Recipes